STATE SCHEMES IMPLEMENTED IN PROTECTED AREAS

 Rejuvenation of Vaigai and Noyyal Rivers

-The National Bank for Agriculture and Rural Development assisted scheme of Rejuvenation of Vaigai and Noyyal rivers has been conceived for preventing the pollutants including the heavy load of silts into the water bodies.
+The NABARD assisted scheme of Rejuvenation of Vaigai and Noyyal Rivers has been conceived for reducing pollutants and preventing flow of heavy load of silts into the water bodies.
 The scheme is being implemented from 2017-18 for 3 years at a total outlay of Rs.24.58 crore.
-Soil and Moisture Conservation works and a small component of planting work which inter alia include the sowing of grass seeds are carried out under the scheme.
-The scheme is expected to improve the fodder and water availability inside the Reserved Forest area for mitigating the human-wildlife conflict in the forest fringe areas.
+Soil and Moisture Conservation activities and a small component of planting work that includes sowing of grass seeds were taken up under this scheme.
+This scheme is expected to improve fodder and water availability inside the RFs which will in turn help mitigating human-wildlife conflicts in the forest fringe areas.
 During 2018-19, the scheme has been implemented with an outlay of Rs.6.79 crore.
-The scheme is being implemented during 2019-20 with an outlay of Rs.9.05 crore.
+The scheme is being implemented during 2019-20 as well with an outlay of Rs.9.03 crore.